 - Visit anthem.com/ca, click on Find a Doctor under the Employers tab.

-- Scroll to Search as a Guest, and click Continue.
-Select Through My Employer when asked how you get insurance.
+- Scroll to Search as a Guest by Selecting a Plan and click Continue.

-- Select your state and Medical as the type of care you want.
-Select Blue Cross HMO (CACARE) – Large Group network.
+- Choose Medical (Employer-Sponsored) as the type of plan you want to search, and then choose Blue Cross HMO (CACare) – Large Group as the plan/network.
+Click Continue.

-- Once you've selected one, call the customer service number on the back of your ID card, and give them your PCP information.
+- Call the customer service number on the back of your ID card and give them your PCP information.

 If you don't select a PCP, you'll automatically be assigned one.
 But you can change your PCP at any time.